intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/hadoop.md

 By specifying cluster_mode to be "yarn-client", `init_orca_context` would automatically prepare the runtime Python environment, detect the current Hadoop configurations from `HADOOP_CONF_DIR` and initiate the distributed execution engine on the underlying YARN cluster.

+View the [Orca Context](../Orca/Overview/orca-context.md) for more details.

 You can simply run your Analytics Zoo program in a Jupyter notebook:

 ```bash
 jupyter notebook --notebook-dir=./ --ip=* --no-browser
 ```

-, or as a normal Python script (e.g. script.py):
+or as a normal Python script (e.g. script.py):

 ```bash
 python script.py
 ```

-View the [Orca Context](../Orca/Overview/orca-context.md) for more details.

 ---
 ### **3. YARN Cluster Mode**